erindb/sorites/models/README.md

 ### Usage

-e.g. `time webppl S1.wppl --require utils 1`
+e.g. `time webppl final_expts_model.wppl --require utils 1`

-### Versions

-Abstract models to fit are:

-* prior distributions on prices only
-* RSA S1
-* RSA L0

-Data to fit these models to are:

-* Justine's give_a_number data
-* concrete presmise responses
+Options:

+* `--fit_bins`: if this flag is present, we will run mapData over binned histogram priors data
+* `--fit_concrete`: if this flag is present, we will run mapData over sorites responses for the concrete premise
+* `--fit_inductive`: if this flag is present, we will run mapData over sorites responses for the inductive premise
+* `--iterations 10`: number of iterations for MCMC
+* `--lag 1`: lag for MCMC
-* inductive premise responses
+* `--inductive_version s1_inductive`: version of inductive premise model (writeup is for `s1_inductive`)

-We present different combinations of models and data used to fit the models.